sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 * Create a ***PRIVATE*** GitHub repository for your code with the name
     {% highlight text %}nlpclass-fall2013-<lastname>-<firstname>{% endhighlight %}
     and clone it to your computer
-* Add me (GitHub username `dhgarrette`) as a "collaborator"
+* Add me (GitHub username `dhgarrette`) and Lewis (GitHub username `lewfish`) each as a "collaborator"
 * Create a Scala project in (the root of) your repository with `nlpclass-fall2013` as a dependency

-All of your code will be located in a package called `nlp.a0`.
-The `a0` folder should be in an `nlp` folder.
+All of your code for this assignment will be located in a package called `nlp.a0`.
+This means that there should be a folder called `a0` contained in a folder called `nlp`.
 So you should have this:

     nlpclass-fall2013-<lastname>-<firstname>/src/main/scala/nlp/a0